nicholasjackson/vault-dev-patterns/blueprint/README.md

 ## Components
 * Kubernetes
 * HashiCorp Vault (installed with Helm)
-* Example walkthrough for dynamic secrets
+* Examples for static secrets, database secrets, X509 certificates, encryption as a service